greg-raven/Department-21/_posts/2009-07-04-guys-rules.md

 1\.
 I am in shape.
 Round IS a shape!

 1\.
 Thank you for reading this.
 Yes, I know, I have to sleep on the couch tonight.
-But did you know men really don’t mind that?
-It’s like camping.
+But did you know men really don't mind that?
+It's like camping.